ShoYamanishi/nlpregex/README.md

 * Deterministic Finite-state Automaton (DFA)
 * Flat list of phrases (provided the language does not contain infinite repetitions.)

+The visualization of AST, NFA, and DFA are done by GraphViz.

 <a href="docs/ecosystem.png"> <img src="docs/ecosystem.png"></a>

 The regular expression is augumented to include the output attributes after a terminal, and